R4sp1/digital-electronics-1-project/README.md

 ## Project objectives

-1. Build and test neded compnents of UART
+1. Build and test needed components of UART
     * clock enable - send enable signal 9600 times every second -> 9600 baud rate
     * UART transmit - create 8N1 UART bit structure and send these bits to TX pin
     * UART recive - catch and show bits which are coming to RX pin
-2. Implement VHD code on Nexys A7 board
+2. Implement VHDL code on Nexys A7 board
-3. Learn to work in team and use github
+3. Learn how to work in team and use git

 <a name="hardware"></a>